LicensePlates.cc

 Delaware License Plates

-A number of Special types in Delaware do not have a true high because the number on them may be chosen by the registrant.
-Among those plate types are:
+Many special plate types do not have a true high because the number on them may be chosen by the registrant.
+Confirmed examples:

 AL - American Legion